cardano-scaling/alba/docs/intro.md

 ## Overview
 - **The protocol**
-    - The protocol addresses the problem where a prover possesses a large set of verifiable evidence that would be costly to present in its entirety.
+    - The protocol addresses the problem of succinctly proving knowledge of a large set of verifiable evidence.
-    - The prover's goal is to convince the verifier of their knowledge by revealing only a subset of this evidence, thus achieving efficiency in both time and communication.
+    - The prover convinces the verifier by revealing only a subset of this evidence, thus achieving efficiency in both time and communication.
-    - Given a large set $S_p$ that satisfies a predicate $R$ such that $|S_p| \geq n_p$, the prover wants to convince the verifier that the set contains at least $n_f$ elements, where $n_f$ is a threshold smaller than $n_p$.
+    - Given a large set $S_p$ that satisfies a predicate $R$ such that $|S_p| \geq n_p$, the prover wants to convince the verifier that the set contains at least $n_f$ elements, where $n_f$ is a threshold strictly smaller than $n_p$.
         - This creates an _approximate_ lower bound, as the verifier is convinced that $S_p$ meets or exceeds a threshold, though the actual size might be greater.
-    - ALBA achieves efficiency by allowing a small gap between the provable lower bound and the actual knowledge, enabling rapid verification without compromising security.
+    - ALBA achieves efficiency by making use of the gap between the provable lower bound and the actual size, enabling rapid verification without compromising security.
+The greater the gap, the smaller the proof, and the faster its generation.
 - **Historical context**
     - The concept builds on classic approaches in proof systems, where similar challenges in communication complexity were addressed by using probabilistic techniques or interactive protocols.
     - Previous methods were largely theoretical and less efficient for practical, large-scale applications.
 - **Design goals**
     - ALBA aims to minimize both proof size and computational load, making it feasible for high-throughput settings like blockchain networks.
-    - The protocol is versatile, supporting both noninteractive proofs in a random oracle model and multi-prover scenarios in decentralized environments.
+    - The protocol is versatile and adaptable, supporting non-interactive proofs in both the random oracle and common reference string model as well as allowing multi-prover scenarii in decentralized environments.
-        - This makes it adaptable for contexts where multiple provers collaborate, such as a blockchain where many parties collectively validate transactions.
+        - This makes it of special interest for multi-party environment, such as a blockchain where many parties collectively validate transactions.
 - **Setup and interaction models**
     - Noninteractive Model:
         - ALBA provides a noninteractive proof (_NIROPK_) in the random oracle model, where the verifier can extract knowledge directly from observing queries.